IONext: Unlocking the Next Era of Inertial Odometry: Method and Architecture

 \subsection{Architecture Design}

-The overall structure of IONext is illustrated in Fig.~\ref{framework} and Table~\ref{arch_spec}.
-Inspired by ConvNeXt, the architecture relies solely on convolution operations for efficient feature extraction and adopts a hierarchical structure similar to that of the Swin-Transformer, but without utilizing attention mechanisms.
+The overall structure of IONext is shown in Fig.~\ref{framework}.
+It is a CNN-based architecture tailored for IO, which incorporates several structural design principles from the Swin Transformer\cite{Swin-ransformer-V2}---including network depth, channel widths, stem and downsampling layers---to enhance model accuracy.

-Given IMU data $X \in \mathbb{R}^{C \times T}$ over a unit time window (1 second), where $C = 6$ represents the tri-axial accelerometer and gyroscope signals, and $T$ is the number of time steps determined by the sampling frequency, the raw IMU sequence is first downsampled using a 1D non-overlapping convolution to produce a token sequence suitable for encoder input.
-Since motion signals exhibit strong temporal dependencies, the use of non-overlapping convolution preserves the relative temporal structure, and hence, no explicit positional encoding is introduced.
+Given IMU measurements \(\mathbf{X}\in\mathbb{R}^{C\times T}\) over a one-second window (\(1~\mathrm{s}\)), where \(C=6\) denotes the six channels (triaxial accelerometer and triaxial gyroscope) and \(T\) denotes the window length (equal to the sampling frequency in samples per second), the matrix \(\mathbf{X}\) is first downsampled via a 1D non-overlapping convolution to produce encoder-ready token sequences.
+Because non-overlapping convolution preserves the relative temporal structure of motion signals, explicit positional encoding is not required.

-The backbone of IONext consists of $N_i = [2,2,6,2]$ stacked ADE blocks to extract multi-scale feature representations.
-To enhance representational capacity from noisy IMU data, each stage uses different channel dimensions and temporal sampling rates, enabling effective modeling across multiple temporal scales.
-During feature downsampling, we employ non-overlapping convolutions with a kernel size of 2 and a stride of 2, maintaining structural consistency with the Swin-Transformer.
+The backbone of IONext, maintaining structural consistency with the Swin-Transformer\cite{Swin-ransformer-V2}, comprises four stages with \(N_i=[2,2,6,2]\) stacked ADE blocks for multi-scale feature extraction.
+To enhance representational capacity for noisy IMU data, each stage employs different channel widths to facilitate effective multi-scale modeling.
+Feature downsampling is performed using non-overlapping convolutions with kernel size \(k=2\) and stride \(s=2\).

-Each ADE module incorporates two key components.
-First, to replace the self-attention mechanism in Transformers, we introduce the DADM, which capture both fine-grained motion variations and overall motion trends, thus providing comprehensive perception of the motion process.
-The module then adaptively computes fusion weights based on input tokens to dynamically aggregate multi-scale features, thereby enhancing the model's responsiveness to rapidly changing motion signals.
-Second, in place of the multi-layer perceptron (MLP) feedforward layer in Transformers, we introduce the STGU, which performs information filtering along the temporal dimension to strengthen the model’s ability to capture global motion patterns and key temporal segments, compensating for DADM’s limitations in temporal modeling.
-Residual connections are retained within the module to bridge intermediate features, improve training stability, and enhance feature expressiveness.

-In summary, IONext adaptively captures multi-scale motion information from IMU data based on input characteristics while retaining the inherent inductive bias of convolutional structures.
-This enables the efficient reconstruction of motion trajectories from noisy inertial data.

-The final network output is the average velocity over the unit time window.
-Trajectories are reconstructed by integrating the predicted velocity sequence.
-The velocity estimation process is defined as $\text{Velocity} = F(X)$, where $F(\cdot)$ denotes the entire network.
-During training, the model is optimized by minimizing the mean squared error (MSE) loss, defined as:
+The network output is the average velocity over the unit time window, and trajectories are reconstructed by integrating the predicted velocity sequence.
+During training, the model is optimized by minimizing the mean squared error (MSE) loss.